A Data Storyteller’s Guide to Better Slide Design

 Slideshow presentations: the quintessential way of presenting information in the workplace.
-It’s easy to see why they’re so widely used – humans process visual information much more quickly than text, so a visual aid can make a big difference in comprehension and retention.
-But, too often, bad design decisions can backfire and have the opposite effect.
+People use them a lot because we understand pictures faster than words.
+Visual aids help us learn and remember better..
+But too often, bad design decisions can backfire and have the opposite effect.
 Take a look at this slide:

-Be honest, where exactly did you give up on reading the text?
-Our guess is the bravest readers made it about halfway through the second bullet point before giving up (or falling asleep), which is too bad because this slide holds some powerful information about a topic many have learned to appreciate – remote work!
+Be honest—where did you stop reading the text?
+We guess even the bravest readers gave up halfway through the second bullet point (or fell asleep).
+That’s too bad because this slide has important information about a topic many people like: remote work!

 Let’s give this another go, but this time keeping in mind some basic design principles.